Shelbyrp/portfolio/README.md

 1. A hero image that scales is shown with a subtitle as well
 2. Section 1 includes an "About Me" heading, information and a profile image
 3. Section 2 includes a "Work" heading, 5 image examples of work that link out to the live application, a project name and description
-4. Section 3 includes a contact heading and links to my phone number, email, Github, LinkedIn and Facebook for potential employers to utilise
+4. Section 3 includes a contact heading and links to my phone number, email, Github, LinkedIn and Resume for potential employers to utilise

 ## Deployed link